 Wolfe, J. D. and E. I. Johnson.
 2015.
 Geolocator reveals migratory and winter movements of a Prothonotary Warbler.
 Journal of Field Ornithology 86:238–243.

-Powell, L. P., J. D. Wolfe, E. I. Johnson, J. E. Hines, J. D. Nichols, P. C. Stouffer .
+Powell, L. P., J. D. Wolfe, E. I. Johnson, J. E. Hines, J. D. Nichols and P. C. Stouffer.
 2015.
 Heterogeneous movement of insectivorous Amazonian birds through primary and secondary forest: A case study using multistate models with radiotelemetry data.
 Biological Conservation 188:100-108.

 Wolfe, J. D., C. J. Ralph and P Elizondo.
 2015.
-Changes in the apparent survival of a tropical bird in response to the El Nio Southern Oscillation in mature and young forest in Costa Rica.
+Demographic response of a tropical bird to the El Niño Southern Oscillation in mature and young forest in Costa Rica.
 Oecologia 78:715-721.
 Selected cover article

 Wolfe, J. D. and P. C. Stouffer.
 2014.
 Variation in tropical bird survival across longitude and guilds: a case study from the Amazon.
 Oikos 123:964-967.